ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Collections.md

     # Native JSON request to create a new collection
     curl -d '
       {
-        "name": "DummyCollection",
+        "name": "cURL-API-Test-Collection",
-        "description": "Description of a dummy collection.",
-        "projectId": "<project-id>",
+        "description": "This collection was created with a cURL request.", "projectId": "<project-id>",
         "labels": [
           {